 Since 1926, the Tulsa Christmas Parade has entertained thousands of children and adults year after year as it winds through the historic streets of downtown Tulsa.
 In its early days, when Tulsa was a new town booming with rapid growth from the recent discovery of oil, the Christmas parade quickly became an annual tradition that has continued to be a favorite event for the past 90 years.
 Today, the Tulsa Christmas Parade endeavors to preserve the long-standing history and tradition of bringing community together in a common goal of celebrating Christmas and welcomes all people to join us each December.

-Adult & Teen Challenge (ATC) programs for men provide a one-year residential training program for men ages 18 and over with life-controlling problems, primarily in the areas of: alcohol abuse, eating disorders, drug abuse, depression, sexual abuse and promiscuity While in the ATC program, each man will learn how to turn to God and be honest with himself.
+Adult & Teen Challenge (ATC) programs for men and women provide a one-year residential training program for men ages 18 and over with life-controlling problems, primarily in the areas of: alcohol abuse, eating disorders, drug abuse, depression, sexual abuse and promiscuity While in the ATC program, each man will learn how to turn to God and be honest with himself.
 He will experience inner healing and learn to trust others again.
 We have designed a program to help break the cycles of failure, substance abuse and addiction by focusing on coping skills, social and relational skills and work ethics.